lbechberger/MLinPractice/Documentation.md

 - **images counter**: computes the number of the images attached to the tweet.

+## Dimensionality Reduction

+We implemented one dimensionality reduction method in addition to the preimplemented, namely, the Embedded methods using the Random Forest Classifer with 5 trees.
+It is also computationally cheap like the wrapper methods.
+Both methods give result back that the two features, "retweets_count" and "like_count" are the most informative and distinctive features.
 # Documentation Example

 Some introductory sentence(s).
 Data set and task are relatively fixed, so